13 Top Chinese Car Brands [As Of 2025]

 FAW Group is one of China’s leading automakers by total sales.
 In 2023, the company sold around 732,000 vehicles (excluding JVs), out of which about 490,000 were passenger cars.
 The Chinese automaker has JVs with Toyota, Volkswagen, and GM.

-Fact: There is a common misconception that Hongqi CA72 was the first Chinese car ever manufactured.
-However, the CA72 was the first production car that replaced the Dongfeng CA71.
+Key Fact: Many people mistakenly believe that the Hongqi CA72 was the first car ever made in China.
+In reality, it was the first production model that succeeded the Dongfeng CA71

 6. Great Wall Motors